When & Where We Dance

 The international wing of the group continued to meet on Tuesdays retaining the name, the Nashville International Folk Dancers, but it was not until 1984 that an official charter was actually drawn up for the group.
 After the formation of the Nashville Country Dancers, a somewhat smaller international group met for years at the West End United Methodist Church led by Amy Vietze, Dixie (Fulton) Williamson and many others, occasionally participating in local dance performances, as well as a dance trip to Sweden in the fall of 1983.
 In September of 1984, NIFD member and Israeli dance teacher, Dr. Rucele Consigny, spearheaded an initiative to draft by-laws for the group, promote performances, and establish an annual November dance workshop called Autumn Leaves.
 Soon afterwards, Paul Miller initiated arrangements for the group to meet under the auspices of Nashville Metro Parks, sponsorship which it retained for several decades.
 The by-laws for NIFD were adapted on Feb.12, 1985, with Dixie Fulton and Rucele Consigny serving as the first President and Vice-president of the group, respectively, and Sid Tetenbaum serving as the first secretary treasurer.
 The first Autumn Leaves was held in November 1984 at the Centennial Arts Activity Center, with Erik Bendix as (Balkan) guest dance instructor.
 NIFD became a non-profit organization on April 13, 1987.

 Also notable during the early 1980’s was the 1982 formation of a dance performance group called DanceFolk, organized by long-time NIFD dance teacher Nena Couch, comprised of six senior NIFD members, including Dixie Fulton, Ginger Pyron and Bob Hemminger.
 After a few years, David Rapkievian took over as the group's director.
 The group performed its dance repertoire in the Nashville area for nearly a decade.
-After DanceFolk disbanded in 1989, NIFD members began increasing their local performances, dancing at Summer Lights, Celebration of Cultures, the Tennessee State Museum, Tennessee Tech in Cookeville, Country Music Hall of Fame, Unity Feast 55th Anniversary of United Nations, European Cultural Festival at Global Café, Vanderbilt’s Blair School of Music, Webb School in Bell Buckle, a street festival in Crossville, Lipscomb University’s International Square Fair and Nashville Early Music Ensemble performances, Folk Fest at Centennial Park, and VSA arts of Tennessee Greek Festival at Vol State in Gallatin.
+After DanceFolk disbanded in 1989, NIFD members began increasing their local performances, dancing at Summer Lights, Celebration of Cultures, the Tennessee State Museum, Tennessee Tech in Cookeville, Country Music Hall of Fame, Unity Feast 55th Anniversary of United Nations, European Cultural Festival at Global Café, Vanderbilt’s Blair School of Music, Webb School in Bell Buckle, a street festival in Crossville, Lipscomb University’s International Square Fair and Nashville Early Music Ensemble performances, Folk Fest at Centennial Park, Celebrate Nashville, and VSA arts of Tennessee Greek Festival at Vol State in Gallatin.
+From 2007 to the present, NIFD has performed regularly at Celebrate Nashville, usually accompanied by live musicians.

 In 2009, NIFD members and local musicians formed Tantsova Grupa, now a ten-piece band which offers live music for international dance sessions, workshops and festivals.
 The seventy year tradition of International folk dancing continues to thrive in Nashville in the 21st Century.
 We are always happy to welcome new dancers.
 The cost is minimal and the first time is free.
 No partners or previous experience necessary.